cheng-01037/Self-supervised-Fewshot-Medical-Image-Segmentation/README.md

 run `./examples/train_ssl_abdominal_<mri/ct>.sh` and `./examples/test_ssl_abdominal_<mri/ct>.sh`

+The results should be easy to re-produce by following the steps described above.
+Still, if pretrained models are needed, you can find them [here](https://drive.google.com/file/d/1n_y5IDzMAQU8MIAYXLABSZ6003eJdbAe/view?usp=sharing) for 1-shot abdominal CT models on setting 2 (objects of interests excluded even though unlabeled during training), without the boundary prior loss.

 ### Acknowledgement

 This code is based on vanilla [PANet](https://github.com/kaixin96/PANet) (ICCV'19) by [Kaixin Wang](https://github.com/kaixin96) et al. The data augmentation tools are from Dr. [Jo Schlemper](https://github.com/js3611).
 Should you have any further questions, please let us know.
 Thanks again for your interest.